 Nutritional Therapy in Letchworth

 At some level, we know that we are what we eat, as the old saying goes.
 But few of us eat as well as we could do, and scientific data – as well as my own experience in seeing clients – shows that we’re missing out on some superb health benefits!
 As a qualified nutritional therapist I review a client’s health in detail, including undertaking a detailed nutrition analysis, before devising a comprehensive nutrition plan.
 Everyone’s nutrition plan is completely individual and takes into account –

 - your general health – any health niggles and / or long-term issues, as well as family health history any medication and / or supplements

 - your lifestyle and life stage – are you pregnant, menopausal, trying for a baby, a vegetarian, vegan, teenager, a parent, commuter, elderly, stressed, etc

 - your reactions to food including intolerances and allergies, and any suspected food sensitivities (testing is available – additional costs are involved)

-- your budget, time constraints as well as your cooking ability
+- your budget, time constraints and cooking ability

 A professional diet review can reveal missing nutrients, as well as foods that may be causing you issues, and most importantly the foods you should eat more of and the steps you can take to improve your health.

 Consultations take place in a confidential and quiet setting in Letchworth.
 As a nutritional therapist, I work with each client to introduce new and maybe not so new healthy, wholefoods and natural products to re-balance the diet to improve health, alongside appropriate lifestyle suggestions, to help each client reach their health or weight loss goals.